 EFH within the NYNJHAT Study Area is both spatially and temporally highly variable.
 Some species are restricted to offshore waters, while others may occupy both nearshore and offshore waters, and migrate within and around the bays.
 Some species are well adapted for life within open ocean or pelagic waters, while others are primarily associated with the benthos or demersal waters.
 These habitat preferences can also vary among the different life stages of the species, and finfish studies conducted within the region confirm that seasonal abundances are highly variable, as many species are highly migratory (USACE, 2020a).
 The Study Area does not contain EFH areas protected from fishing.
 One HAPC, summer flounder SAV, is mapped across most of Study Area.
-Due to the dynamic nature of SAV and the differences in local mapping, detailed region-wide mapping of this HAPC is not available.
-Therefore, local mapping and site investigations, where appropriate, must be used to determine SAV presence at a specific area.
-Refer to the SAV (Submerged Aquatic Vegetation) Resource Section for additional information, as applicable, to this Actionable Element Site.
+However, SAV is not present at the Actionable Element Site and therefore no HAPC is present.

-Based on a review of the EFH Mapper for the New England / Mid-Atlantic and Atlantic Highly Migratory Species Councils, the Actionable Element Site may contain EFH for various life stages of approximately 13 managed fish and invertebrate species (Table x).
-Refer to Appendix A-1x for additional information.
+Based on a review of the EFH Mapper for the New England / Mid-Atlantic and Atlantic Highly Migratory Species Councils, the Actionable Element Site may contain EFH for various life stages of 11 managed fish and invertebrate species.
+Refer to Appendix A-2 for additional information.